Demographics of Pakistan: Languages

 Pakistan is a multilingual country with dozens of regional languages spoken as first languages by various ethnolinguistic groups.
 The majority Pakistan's languages belong to the Indo-Iranian group of the Indo-European language family.

 Urdu is the national language and the lingua franca of Pakistan, and while sharing official status with English, it is the preferred and dominant language used for communication between different ethnic groups.
-Despite Urdu being the country's lingua franca, estimates on how many languages are spoken in the country range from 75 to 85, and in 2023, the country's three largest ethnolinguistic groups were the Punjabis (making up 36.98% of the total population), the Pashtuns (18.15%), and the Sindhis (14.31%).
+Despite Urdu being the country's lingua franca, estimates on how many languages are spoken in the country range from 75 to 85, and in 2023, the country's three largest languages were Punjabi (being spoken by up to 36.98% of the total population), Pashto (18.15%), and Sindhi (14.31%).
 Languages with more than a million speakers each include Punjabi, Pashto, Sindhi, Saraiki, Urdu, Balochi, Hindko, Brahui, Mewati and Kohistani.

 Ethnologue lists 74 languages in Pakistan.
 Of these, 66 are indigenous and 8 are non-indigenous.
 In terms of their vitality, 7 are classified as 'institutional', 17 are 'developing', 37 are 'vigorous', 10 are 'in trouble', and 3 are 'dying'.